 Company job websites and speculative applications

-If there are no vacancies in the companies you’d like to work, consider writing to them directly ‘on spec’ with an unsolicited application.
+If there are no vacancies in the companies in which you’d like to work, consider writing to them directly ‘on spec’ with an unsolicited application.
 Dutch companies are happy for prospective employees to use this approach to find work in the Netherlands.
 It’s important to contact the right person though, so check companies’ job websites or contact the company direct.

-The Immigration and Naturalisation Service (IND) posts a list of recognised employers/sponsors (companies and organisations) who have permission to bring highly skilled workers to the Netherlands with preferential immigration conditions, including not needing a work permit.
+The Immigration and Naturalisation Service (IND) posts a list of recognised employers/sponsors (companies and organizations) who have permission to bring highly skilled workers to the Netherlands with preferential immigration conditions, including not needing a work permit.
 Contact the individual companies on the list to find what jobs in the Netherlands might be available.